The number of varieties in a family which contain a rational point: Algebraic tori, toric varieties and their Brauer groups

 Note that the sequences (\ref{seq:purity_tori}), (\ref{eqn:toric_char_WA}) and (\ref{eqn:toric_purity}) formally resemble each other.
 The following lemma shows that these sequences are indeed compatible.

 \begin{lemma} The Brauer pairing yields a commutative diagram

 with exact rows.
 Moreover, the diagram

-commutes up to sign (the maps are explained in the proof). \end{lemma} \begin{proof} The first commutative diagram follows from the functoriality of the Brauer pairing and Theorem \ref{thm:Brauer_global} (note that $\Be(T_\alpha)=0$ by Corollary \ref{cor:rational}).
+commutes up to sign (the maps are explained in the proof). \end{lemma} \begin{proof} First note that each $T_\alpha$ is rational, being an open subset of affine space.
+Hence the first commutative diagram follows from the functoriality of the Brauer pairing, Theorem \ref{thm:Brauer_global} and Corollary \ref{cor:rational}.
 In the second diagram, the top and bottom rows come from the exact sequences (\ref{seq:purity_tori}) and (\ref{eqn:toric_purity}) respectively.
-The maps between them are the obvious inclusion combined with the isomorphisms $\Br_e T_\alpha \cong H^2(F,X^*(T_\alpha))$ of Lemma \ref{lem:Pic_Br_iso} and $H^2(F,X^*(T_\alpha)) \cong H^1(F_\alpha,\QQ/\ZZ)$ given by Shapiro's lemma and the definition of $T_\alpha$.
+The maps between them are the obvious inclusion combined with the isomorphism $\Br_e T_\alpha \cong \HH^2(F,X^*(T_\alpha))$ of Lemma \ref{lem:Pic_Br_iso} and the isomorphism $\HH^2(F,X^*(T_\alpha)) \cong \HH^1(F_\alpha,\QQ/\ZZ)$ given by Shapiro's lemma and the definition of $T_\alpha$.
 The fact that this diagram commutes up to sign is proven in \cite[Lem.~9.1]{San81}. \end{proof}